wifinigel/wiperf/mkdocs/docs/splunk_platform.md

 This guide does not cover all installation details of the software package, these may be obtained when downloading and installing the software.
 Note that a free account sign-up is required when downloading the software from the link listed above.

-To install Splunk and use it with a handful of probes, a modest server may be built (e.g. I use a low-end Intel NUC), so for testing purposes, don’t get too hung up on sourcing a high end server.
+To install Splunk and use it with a handful of probes, a modest server may be built (e.g. I use a low-end Intel NUC running Ubuntu), so for testing purposes, don’t get too hung up on sourcing a high end server.
 If you'd like to look into server requirements further, then [check out this page](https://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements).

 The product being installed is Splunk Enterprise.
 This is a paid-for product, but it has a free-tier for low data volumes (500Mbytes per day).
 Install initially with all the licensing defaults and then drop back to the free-tier by selecting Settings > Licensing and selecting the free tier.
 The free tier is plenty for the low volume rates that the wiperf probe generates when deploying probes at small-scale.